Catastrophic Leave Donation Program (CLDP)

 How to Initiate a Catastrophic Donated Leave

-- Contact Human Resources Joyal Adm.
-Rm 164, 278-2032 and make an appointment to complete the necessary forms and to get further information.
-If you are unable to come to the office for an appointment, please call 278-2032 and speak to a Human Resources Generalist for more information.
-The required forms and doctor’s verifications are listed below.
+- Contact Human Resources in the Joyal Administration Building - Rm.
+211 at (559) 278-2032 to make an appointment.
+Your Leave Coordinator will be able to provide you with additional information, along with the necessary forms to be completed.
+If you are unable to come to the office for an appointment, please call 278-2032 and speak to a Leave Coordinator for more information.
+The required forms and doctor’s verification are listed below.

 Requirements for Leave